 5.6.8.5 Measurement Period Requirements

-When physical layer receives last of NR-Multi-RTT-ProvideAssistanceData message and NR-Multi-RTT-RequestLocationInformation message with nr-UE-RSCP-Request from LMF via LPP [34], UE shall be able to measure multiple (up to the UE capability specified in clause 5.6.8.3) UE Rx-Tx and RSCP measurements, defined in TS 38.215 [4], during the time window configured to UE via nr-DL-PRS-MeasurementTimeWindowsConfig but the time window periodicity is not configured, and the start of the measurement period is the start of the window.
+When the physical layer receives the last of NR-Multi-RTT-ProvideAssistanceData message and NR-Multi-RTT-RequestLocationInformation message from LMF via LPP [34] with nr-UE-RSCP-Request and configuring a measurement time window via nr-DL-PRS-MeasurementTimeWindowsConfig, subject to UE capabilities supportOfRSCP-MeasurementInTimeWindow and supportOfLegacyMeasurementInTimeWindow, the UE shall be able to measure multiple (up to the UE capability specified in clause 5.6.8.3) UE Rx-Tx and DL RSCP measurements, defined in TS 38.215 [4], during the time window only.

+When LMF does not configure measurement time window(s):

+- When a single PFL is configured, requirements in Clause 5.6.4.5 apply to both RSCP and UE Rx-Tx measurements.

+- When multiple PFLs are configured for legacy measurements, the UE performs RSCP measurement on a single PFL that is common between the reference TRP and the target TRP.
+The requirement in Clause 5.6.4.5 apply to both RSCP and UE Rx-Tx measurements.

+When LMF configures measurement time window(s), but UE does not support supportOfRSCP-MeasurementInTimeWindow:

+The UE performs RSCP measurement on the indicated PFL by the network.
+The requirement in Clause 5.6.4.5 apply to both UE Rx-Tx and RSCP measurements.

+When LMF configures measurement time window(s), but UE does not support supportOfLegacyMeasurementInTimeWindow but supports supportOfRSCP-MeasurementInTimeWindow:

+The requirements in the Clause 5.6.4.5 apply to UE Rx-Tx measurement.

+The requirements in Clause 5.6.8.5 apply to RSCP measurement for the PRS resource(s) that have occasions only within the measurement time window.

-Otherwise, the UE shall be able to measure multiple (up to the UE capability specified in Clause 5.6.7.3) UE Rx-Tx and DL RSCP measurements, defined in TS 38.215 [4], during during the measurement period TRSCP with UERxTx,Total defined as:
+If a periodic time window is configured, the UE shall be able to measure multiple (up to the UE capability specified in Clause 5.6.8.3) UE Rx-Tx and DL RSCP measurements, defined in TS 38.215 [4], during the measurement period TDL RSCP with UERxTx,Total defined as:

-TRSCP with UERxTx,Total=i=1LTDL RSCP with UERxTx,i+ L-1*maxTeffect,i
+TDL RSCP with UERxTx,Total=i=1LTDL RSCP with UERxTx,i+ L-1*maxTeffect,i

 Where: